Discussing Race and Racism with ELLs

 There are numerous connections to make across the curriculum on these topics, whether through the choice of literature students are reading or learning about the experiences of minority professionals in specific professions.
 Look for ways to make ongoing connections to deepen students’ learning and reflection on these important issues, as high school English teacher Keisha Davidson did with her students early in the pandemic.

 One teacher who responded to our survey writes,

-"We check in with students...about how they're doing with issues that are impacted by race (i.e. pandemic, anti-racist protesting and police response in Minneapolis) while supporting anti-racist messaging.
-We did a mental health unit with student that covered the impact of race on the incidence of mental illness in the US and the importance of mental health care when people are active in protesting, since this is a big topic in our city and we felt it was important to talk about how our students can impact systemic change around race but also deserve good mental health care as they do."
+"We check in with students...about how they're doing with issues that are impacted by race (i.e., pandemic, anti-racist protesting and police response in Minneapolis) while supporting anti-racist messaging.
+We did a mental health unit with students that covered the impact of race on the incidence of mental illness in the US and the importance of mental health care when people are active in protesting, since this is a big topic in our city and we felt it was important to talk about how our students can impact systemic change around race but also deserve good mental health care as they do."

 Look for extension resources

 "I find great read-aloud books to be extremely helpful with emotionally charged topics.
-It is something about the narrative being a very accessible format for students to empathizing with others and coming to understand themselves.
+It is something about the narrative being a very accessible format for students to empathize with others and coming to understand themselves.
 I keep lists of every book I read aloud and make note of how they compare using an Anti-bias checklist.
 I have a bookshop in my area that does a great job of finding diverse voices that might reflect the lives of my immigrant students' families...I fill my books with post-it notes where I plan to stop and ask questions along the way.
 Students share their answers with each other and then with the group, if they like.
 It is a simple thing -- but if you have the right book, it works very well."

 Continue your learning and reflection